 In the end, Shaun gets the girl.
 Both live together, in what seems a quiet life that, although looks similar to the usual, has the huge difference of a Shaun that looks more confident and controlled.
 Shaun is navigating his life instead of being carried away by the current.

-However, it would be a hypocrisy for Shaun of the Dead to finish his story on that serious note.
+However, it would be hypocritical for Shaun of the Dead to finish his story on that serious note.
 Shaun, from time to time, escapes to his garden shed to play video games with a now-chained-zombie Ed.
 It's okay to keep friendships considered "immature."

 Sometimes, it's okay to embrace the zombie within us.